5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 1. Call `ServiceState.Init` as early as possible.
 This function will ensure the Service can communicate with the SCM.

    Do it as early as possible to enure any request from the SCM will be answered promptly.
-Windows is not exactly patient when it waits for a Service to respond to a Pause, Resume or Stop request: after only 5 seconds you may see an error message complaining that the Service refused to cooperate.
+Windows is not exactly patient when it waits for a Service to respond to a Pause, Resume or Stop request: you may see an error message complaining that the Service refused to cooperate after just 5 seconds, though Windows _might_ wait a bit longer.

    However, note that the interpreter confirms the Start request for us; no further action is required.